saudieagles24/Saudi-Eagles-/README.md

 # Ultrasonic sensor US - 100 :

 An ultrasonic sensor is a device that uses ultrasonic sound waves to detect the distance to an object, such as the walls or pillars.
 An ultrasonic sensor transmits and receives ultrasonic pulses using a transducer to determine the proximity of an item.
-We put two ultrasonics, one on the left and the second one in right of our car, Then programmed them to detect and bypass objects.
+We put two ultrasonics, one on the left , the second one in right of our car, and the third one in front, Then programmed them to detect and bypass objects.

 # RNAI Arduino Mega 2560 :